tschaban/ESP8266-thermometer-MQTT/README.md

 * sketch implementing: ESP8266 with DS18B20 sensor
 * publishing temperature to MQTT Broker
 * it's possible to configure the interval how often it should publish value of temperature
+* it's possible to correct temperature value returned to MQTT Broker by setting TEMP_CORRECT parameter